imanoliri/InteractiveBook/README.md

     - Click images in order of the story.
     - Memory with images from the story.
     - Word cloud (word sizes by frequency).
+    - Anagrams from word salad.
+    - Fill in random words in a paragraph of the story.

 - Standard, unrelated to story:
     - Sudoku.